USS Rockingham: World War II

-Following trials at Seattle, Washington, and shakedown off San Pedro, California, Rockingham reported to the U.S. Pacific Fleet 30 December 1944.
+Following trials at Seattle, Washington, and shakedown off San Pedro, California, Rockingham reported to the U.S. Pacific Fleet on 30 December 1944.
 After amphibious training off the southern California coast, she was underway on 16 February 1945 from San Diego, California, with cargo for Pearl Harbor.
-Following further training exercises in the Hawaiian Islands, she steamed 10 March for Eniwetok and Saipan with over a thousand U.S. Army men.
+Following further training exercises in the Hawaiian Islands, she steamed on 10 March for Eniwetok and Saipan with over a thousand U.S. Army men.
 Operating in the Marianas until 15 April, she departed Saipan with over 1,200 troops and officers for Ulithi and Okinawa.

 Battle of Okinawa

 On 26 April she debarked her troops at Okinawa.
 On 27 April, Rockingham experienced the first of many enemy air attacks, witnessing the sinking by a suicide Kamikaze plane of nearby SS Canada Victory.
 The next morning, Rockingham joined USS New Mexico (BB-40) in splashing a kamikaze.
 On 1 May Rockingham sent boats to assist USS Terror (CM-5), hit and badly damaged by a suicide plane, taking on board 55 casualties.
 On 4 May she got underway in convoy for Ulithi, Pearl Harbor, and San Francisco.
-There she loaded over 1,300 troops and got underway 6 June for Eniwetok, Ulithi, and Manila where she debarked her passengers.
+There she loaded over 1,300 troops and got underway on 6 June for Eniwetok, Ulithi, and Manila where she debarked her passengers.

 Post-war

-Returning to San Francisco, California, 28 July she loaded some 1,600 Army troops and got underway on 14 August, the first U.S. naval vessel to leave San Francisco Bay following the announcement of peace.
+Returning to San Francisco, California, on 28 July she loaded some 1,600 Army troops and got underway on 14 August, the first U.S. naval vessel to leave San Francisco Bay following the announcement of peace.
 She proceeded to Eniwetok, Ulithi and Manila where she debarked her troops.
-Embarking 1,500 new Army troops there, she got underway 17 September for Japan.
-After unloading troops on the Tokyo Plain, she proceeded to Leyte and Samar to pick up veterans and returned to San Francisco, 5 November.
-She then made another "Operation Magic Carpet" run to the Philippines reaching Los Angeles, California, 23 December.
+Embarking 1,500 new Army troops there, she got underway on 17 September for Japan.
+After unloading troops on the Tokyo Plain, she proceeded to Leyte and Samar to pick up veterans and returned to San Francisco, on 5 November.
+She then made another "Operation Magic Carpet" run to the Philippines reaching Los Angeles, California, on 23 December.

 Operation Crossroads

 Remaining on the U.S. West Coast until 11 March, she steamed for Eniwetok and Kwajalein to participate in the Joint Task Force 1 atomic bomb tests.
-Returning to San Francisco by way of Pearl Harbor 29 April, she was back at Pearl on 14 May.
-Proceeding on to Kwajalein and Bikini Atoll where she arrived 1 June, she returned to Pearl Harbor briefly 11 June, then steamed back to Bikini and Kwajalein before finally steaming for Pearl Harbor and San Francisco, where she arrived 12 September 1946.
+Returning to San Francisco by way of Pearl Harbor on 29 April, she was back at Pearl on 14 May.
+Proceeding on to Kwajalein and Bikini Atoll where she arrived on 1 June, she returned to Pearl Harbor briefly on 11 June, then steamed back to Bikini and Kwajalein before finally steaming for Pearl Harbor and San Francisco, where she arrived on 12 September 1946.